Himalayan Yoga Academy

 2. Turmeric

-A magical Ayurvedic ingredient, Turmeric is highly used in Indian households and in other South East Asian countries for cooking and medicinal purpose.
-Turmeric or Haldi has a strong affinity for the skin, liver, digestive system and blood.
+A magical Ayurvedic ingredient, Turmeric is highly used in Indian households and other South Asian countries for cooking and medicinal purposes.
+Turmeric, or Haldi, has a strong affinity for the skin, liver, digestive system, and blood.
 There are lots of studies that suggest Turmeric as a wonder herb for overall body-mind wellbeing.
-It detoxifies and cleanses the entire system deeply providing support to the organ and tissues.
-Turmeric boosts body’s natural antioxidants and liver-brain protecting properties in case of exposure to alcohol-induced oxidative stress.
+It detoxifies and cleanses the entire system deeply, providing support to the organs and tissues.
+Turmeric boosts the body’s natural antioxidants and liver-brain protecting properties in case of exposure to alcohol-induced oxidative stress.

 • Use a raw or powdered form of Turmeric in your food